 Patent applications in the United States and elsewhere are typically published approximately 18 months after the earliest filing for which priority is claimed, with such earliest filing date being commonly referred to as the priority date.
 Certain U.S. applications that will not be filed outside the United States can remain confidential until patents issue.
 In addition, patent applications in the United States and elsewhere can be pending for many years before issuance, or unintentionally abandoned patents or applications can be revived.
 Furthermore, pending patent applications that have been published can, subject to certain limitations, be later amended in a manner that could cover our technologies, our product candidates or the use of our product candidates.
 As such, there may be applications of others now pending or recently revived patents of which we are unaware.
 These applications may later result in issued patents, or the revival of previously abandoned patents, that will prevent, limit or otherwise interfere with our ability to make, use or sell our products.
-Because patent applications are maintained as confidential for a certain period of time, until the relevant application is published, we may be unaware of third-party patents that may be infringed by commercialization of SLATE, GRANITE or our other product candidates, and cannot be certain that we were the first to file a patent applications that may later result in issued patents that our product candidates may infringe.
+Because patent applications are maintained as confidential for a certain period of time, until the relevant application is published, we may be unaware of third-party patents that may be infringed by commercialization of SLATE, GRANITE or our other product candidates, and cannot be certain that we were the first to file a patent application related to a product candidate or technology.
+Moreover, because patent applications can take many years to issue, there may be currently pending patent applications that may later result in issued patents that our product candidates may infringe.
 In addition, identification of third-party patent rights that may be relevant to our technology is difficult because patent searching is imperfect due to differences in terminology among patents, incomplete databases and the difficulty in assessing the meaning of patent claims.
-Any claims of patent infringement asserted by third parties would be time consuming and could:
+Any claims of patent infringement asserted by third parties would be time consuming and coul

-- result in costly litigation; - divert the time and attention of our technical personnel and management; - cause development delays; - prevent us from commercializing SLATE, GRANITE or our other product candidates until the asserted patent expires or is held finally invalid or not infringed in a court of law;

-- require us to develop non-infringing technology, which may not be possible on a cost-effective basis; - require us to pay damages to the party whose intellectual property rights we may be found to be infringing, which may include treble damages if we are found to have been willfully infringing such intellectual property; - require us to pay the attorney's fees and costs of litigation to the party whose intellectual property rights we may be found to be infringing; and/or - require us to enter into royalty or licensing agreements, which may not be available on commercially reasonable terms, or at all.
+- result in costly litigation; - divert the time and attention of our technical personnel and management; - cause development delays; - prevent us from commercializing SLATE, GRANITE or our other product candidates until the asserted patent expires or is held finally invalid or not infringed in a court of law; - require us to develop non-infringing technology, which may not be possible on a cost-effective basis; - require us to pay damages to the party whose intellectual property rights we may be found to be infringing, which may include treble damages if we are found to have been willfully infringing such intellectual property; - require us to pay the attorney's fees and costs of litigation to the party whose intellectual property rights we may be found to be infringing; and/or - · require us to enter into royalty or licensing agreements, which may not be available on commercially reasonable terms, or at all.